Work in Progress

 Contre-histoire du temps présent: interrogations intempestives sur la mondialisation, la technologie, la démocratie (Paris: Éditions CNRS, 2017).

-English edition forthcoming: Counter-History of the Present: Untimely Interrogations into Globalization, Technology, Democracy (Durham, N.C.: Duke University Press, 2017).
+English edition: Counter-History of the Present: Untimely Interrogations into Globalization, Technology, Democracy (Durham, N.C.: Duke University Press, 2017).

 “A high level polemic attacking the current enthusiasm for the notion of globalization—which Gabriel Rockhill regards as a feature of the political imaginary of our time—Counter-History of the Present will be discussed alongside work by Jameson, Harvey, and Lyotard.” — Andrew Feenberg, author of, The Philosophy of Praxis: Marx, Lukács, and the Frankfurt School